justin13601/AnnoDash/README.md

 ## Getting Started

 Below are steps to download, install, and run the dashboard locally.
+Leave all configuration fields the same to run the demo.

 ### Requirements